Brakes – Nothing impacts car safety and handling more than brakes

 We do more that 10,000 brake repairs every year on all makes and models.
-Our service includes brake fluid flushing, pad and shoe replacement, rotor and drum machining or replacement, hydraulic component diagnosis and a lot more.
+Our service includes brake fluid flushing, pad and shoe replacement, rotor and drum machining or replacement, hydraulic component diagnosis, and more.

 Brake fluid flushing